arcazj/openbexi_hbds/README.md

 * **Interactive 2D & 3D Views**: Seamlessly switch between a 2D pannable layout and a full 3D orbital view.
 * **Dynamic Model Loading**: Load different HBDS models on-the-fly from external JSON files.
 * **Direct Manipulation**: Drag and drop class entities to organize your diagram in 2D view.
-* **Self-Contained & Portable**: Runs from a single HTML file with no build process required.
 * **Fallback Gracefully**: Automatically loads a default model if a specified one isn't found.

 ### Built With